 How to Take Care of Golden Geckos

 A single adult golden gecko should be kept in a minimum tank size of 20 gallons.
 Height is more important than length as they enjoy climbing branches and platforms in their cage.
 The cage should have plenty of enrichment in the form of large branches with different leaves and coverage branching out.
 These geckos enjoy hiding amongst vegetation and will sleep on branches that are surrounded by leaves.
-A 29-gallon tall tank can work for a pair of adult golden geckos.
+A 29-gallon tall tank can work for a pair of adult golden geckos but do not house two geckos of the same sex because they will fight.

 Heating (Temperature & Humidity)

 The substrate should be able to retain moisture well and rarely dry out.
 This will help keep the humidity up in the tank.
 The ideal types of substrates for golden geckos are coconut fiber, reptile bark, or soil.
 These beddings can be found in the reptile section in the pet store.
-Avoid using potting solid because it contains inorganic materials that are sharp.
+Avoid using potting solids because they contain inorganic materials that are sharp.

 Feeding Your Golden Gecko